-Paradise Garage Tribute - extensive site on one of NYC's greatest dance palaces
+Paradise Garage Tribute - extensive article on one of NYC's greatest dance palaces

 Robbie Leslie Home Page - site of one of the best 70's/80's DJ's, music collections for sale

-Anita Bryant - anti-gay crusader fleeces the faithful
+Anita Bryant - singer, anti-gay crusader and fleecer of the faithful

 Like the Sun Rushing - novel set in the NYC gay life of the 60's - 80's